Why are Mormons so Hot?

 Still, there's an aura about righteous Latter-day Saints.
 Before starting college, on the plane to Salt Lake City, I sat by two residents thereof who were non-LDS (not that unlikely, since it's less than 50% LDS).
 I asked them if Mormons were really weird and the guy said yes but they're all right except for when they try to convert you.
 I'd been hoping to convert them, so that was kind of awkward and I didn't tell them I myself was a Mormon.
 That was at the beginning of the flight - not even, since we were delayed for three hours.
 At the end, I was feeling guilty about my semi-deception and I confessed that my religious affiliation.
 The guy looked annoyed, but the girl gave me a cryptic smile and said, "I thought so.
 You have that feeling around you."
 To this day I don't know what that was supposed to mean.
 It seemed distinctly flirtatious, but she'd paid zero attention to me the entire flight.

 So I'd heard about this aura but this was my first personal experience with it.
 I wouldn't equate this aura with "hotness" - certainly I wouldn't consider myself "hot".
 Still, maybe that's the closest correlation some non-members see.
-And it made me think about a couple of women I've seen around the Internet, a faithful Mormon named Molly (Molly Mormon, ha.
-It's an inside joke) and a bitter apostate named Trisha.
-Both have been liberally gifted with the quality of "hotness".
-Yet when I saw Molly I thought "Wow, what an angel, I wanna marry her" and when I saw Gloria I thought "Meh".
+And it made me think about a couple of women I had seen around the Internet, one a faithful Mormon and the other a bitter apostate.
+Both had been liberally gifted with the quality of "hotness".
+Yet when I saw the former I thought "Wow, what an angel, I wanna marry her" and when I saw the latter I thought "Meh".
 Their respective auras translated into attractiveness or lack thereof, which augmented or negated their existing hotness.
 And that's my theory of why Mormons are so hot.
-(Trisha's theory would probably be "Because they're practicing to burn in hell.")
+(The latter's theory would probably be "Because they're practicing to burn in hell.")

-But Trisha almost seemed like a decent human being compared to this one girl.
+If you want to be attractive, don't act like this.
 I have to wonder, do people still get possessed by demons like they did in the New Testament?
 No reason, just a thought.
-And obviously she was an Obama voter.

 That's not to say that all Mormon girls are perfect angels.
 If they are virtuous and kind and all that stuff like they're supposed to be, that's what makes them hot.
 I regret that the way many Mormon girls have treated me, with dismissal and contempt, has done more damage to my self-esteem than anything else post-high school.
 They haven't all been like that, of course.
 And it's not that they're actually any worse than some non-member girls; it's just that one would hope for better from them.
 Sometimes it adds insult to injury that we toss around the phrase "beautiful daughters of God" all the time and assume they're all so wonderful by virtue of their gender, while in the meantime they're treating me like that.
 But I just bring that up as an aside and don't mean to blow the problem out of proportion.